SAP-samples/teched2022-DT264/exercises/ex0/README.md

-# Access the SAP Launchpad Service
+# Access the SAP Build Work Zone standard

 > **NOTE:** The steps of this exercise was already executed for your user for the SAP TechEd 2022 Hands-on Session.
 Please continue with [Exercise 1](../ex1) as an in-person participant.
 You can refer to this exercise if you are doing the Hands-on Workshop outside of TechEd 2022.

 ## Prerequisites:

-- SAP BTP Subaccount with SAP Launchpad Service entitlement
+- SAP BTP Subaccount with SAP Build Work Zone standard entitlement
 - Admin access for this Subaccount

-## Step 1: Create Launchpad service instance
+## Step 1: Create SAP Build Work Zone standard instance

 1. Log into your SAP BTP Cockpit and select **Services > Service Marketplace**.